John Henry Seadlund: Kidnapping

 On September 25, 1937, Charles Sherman Ross, a 72-year-old greeting card executive, was kidnapped by Seadlund and his accomplice, James Atwood Gray, in Franklin Park, Illinois.
 The next day, the two took Ross to their hideout in Emily, Minnesota, where they planned to hold him for ransom.
 Seadlund then went back to Chicago to negotiate for a ransom payment of $50,000, mailing several ransom letters.

-On October 8, 1937, the money was paid by Ross's family to Seadlund outside of Rockford, Illinois, as he had instructed.
+On October 8, 1937, the money was paid by Ross' family to Seadlund outside of Rockford, Illinois, as he had instructed.
 Seadlund then returned to Minnesota.
 Two days later, Seadlund, Gray, and Ross moved to a second hide-out in Spooner, Wisconsin.
 It was at this point that Seadlund claimed he thought Gray was about to attack him and all three of them got into a fight, resulting in them falling into a pit.
 Seadlund said he shot Gray and Ross was knocked out.
 Thinking Gray would not survive his injuries, Seadlund emptied his gun into the younger man's body, killing him.
 Unable to revive Ross, and to ensure he was dead, Seadlund shot him in the head.
 He then covered the pit with dirt and brush.

 On October 10, 1937, Seadlund drove north to bury the typewriter box which had contained the typewriter he used to write the ransom letters, hiding $32,645 of the $50,000 inside.
 He then moved westward, going to several places including Omaha, Nebraska and Spokane, Washington.

 On November 2, 1937, in Spokane, Seadlund disposed of the car he'd used in the kidnapping and got a replacement.
 Afterwards, he travelled to various states around the country, where he would switch his ransom money with other money.
 Seadlund was arrested by the FBI in Los Angeles on January 14, 1938.
 Three days later, he was sent back to Minnesota where he pointed out where he'd stashed away his ransom money.
 The next day, he was transported to Wisconsin, where he showed the officials the bodies of Gray and Ross.

 Because Ross had been taken over state lines, the crime became a federal case under the Federal Kidnapping Act, and because he had died, it became a capital offense.
 Not wanting to go through a lengthy trial, Seadlund pleaded guilty.
 He later said he preferred execution over a lengthy prison sentence.
 During the sentencing phase, Seadlund claimed that he shot Gray in self-defense, and then killed him and Ross to put them out of their misery.